 Recruiting is a major part of being a collegiate coach.
-Books have been written on the subject and there is no shortage of recruiting advice in coach world.
+Books have been written on the subject of college recruiting tips and there is no shortage of recruiting advice in coach world.
 However, there are 3 things that every great recruiter has in common and we outline them here:

 Relentlessness: The greatest recruiters are relentless, meaning, they never stop recruiting.
 Every tape and brochure gets evaluated.
 They are the ones who find the "hidden treasures" because they put time in without assumptions or preconceptions to the athlete.
 You may feel like you are wasting your time when putting so much effort into every evaluation, but that accumulated effort pays off.